jacobxperez/rams/CONTRIBUTING.md

 # Contributing

-Welcome designers, before you contribute to this project is important to read the following sections to better understand the vision and the direction of the project.
+Welcome designers and developers, before you contribute to this project is important to read the following sections to better understand the vision and the direction of the project.
 Use the [issue tracker](https://github.com/jacobxperez/essentials/issues) for [bug reports](#bug-reports), [feature requests](#feature-requests), and submitting